hetznercloud/cli/docs/tutorials/setup-hcloud-cli.md

    ```bash
    go install github.com/hetznercloud/cli/cmd/hcloud@latest
    ```
-   > [!NOTE]
+   > ℹ️ **Note**
    > Binaries built with Go will not have the correct version embedded.

-   > [!NOTE]
-   > Both of the above installation methods do not provide automatic updates.
+   > This installation method does not provide automatic updates.
 Please make sure to keep your installation up to date manually.

    <br></ul>
    </details>
    <details>
    <summary>Installation using .deb package (Debian/Ubuntu)</summary>
    <ul>

+   On Debian and Ubuntu-based distributions, you can install the hcloud CLI using the `.deb` package:

-   > [!WARNING]
+   > ⚠️ **Warning**
    > Debian packages are experimental and might change or break in the future.

-   On Debian and Ubuntu-based distributions, you can install the hcloud CLI using the `.deb` package:

    1. Download the latest `.deb` package from the [GitHub releases page](https://github.com/hetznercloud/cli/releases/latest).